ERNI-Academy/starterkit-mobile-application-flutter/docs/core/Environments.md

 You can access other Dart defines in the native projects by referencing the key directly.

-An example of this can be found in `ios/Runner/Info.plist`:
+An example of this can be found in iOS' [`Info.plist`](https://github.com/ERNI-Academy/starterkit-mobile-application-flutter/blob/main/starterkit_app/ios/Runner/Info.plist):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>